-We follow the NFHS rules pertaining to balks.
-For the 10u age group, there will be one warning per pitcher issued for a balk.
-There will be no warnings issued for the 11u, 12u & 13u age groups.
+We follow the Major League rules pertaining to balks.
+There will be no warnings issued for the 12u age group.
 Additionally, pitchers are no longer allowed to step toward 3rd base without making a throw (the fake to 3rd base, throw to 1st base move is now a balk).
+It is a delayed dead ball on all balks.